Homebrew/homebrew-bundle/Readme.md

     brew 'mysql'
     cask 'google-chrome'

-You can then easily install all of the dependencies:
+You can then easily install all of the dependencies with one of the following commands:

     $ brewdle install # installed via rubygems
     $ brew brewdle # installed via homebrew tab